velask9/node-js/Assignments.md

 There's no need to harden this endpoint (validation, etc).
 Focus on getting the basic functionality built first.
 We will harden these endpoints at the end.

 Use the `MySqlProxy.js` approach for accessing data from the database.
-Don't for get to create the `PromisePool.js` in your student directory.
+Don't for get to create the `PromisePool.js` in your server directory.

-Create a new request in Postman for this endpoint and export the Postman collection to your student directory.
+Create a new request in Postman for this endpoint and export the Postman collection to your server directory.

 Submit a PR when finished.

 # Ex.
 3 Get Car for Make

-Create the following endpoint in your `index.js` file in your student directory:
+Create the following endpoint in your `index.js` file in your server directory:

 |Verb|Path         |Body|Description                                  |
 |----|-------------|----|---------------------------------------------|